ruitaiS/capstone-2/README.md

 <img src="/chess/graphs/cutoff_subsetting2.png" align="center" alt="Cutoff Subsetting"
 	title="Cutoff Subsetting"/>
+ * Any set with large maximum allowed rating differences (the far left of the graph) includes most of the dataset, so the model performs similarly as it would if we'd applied it to the entire dataset (the dashed blue line)
+ * Any set with very small maximum allowed differences (the gray portion of the graph), the difference in rating between the two players is largely an artefact of the way the rating system scores players, and the model performs similarly to picking a winner at random.
+At these minute rating differences, even the 2% first mover advantage overshadows the predictive power of the rating system.

   We can see that the cutoff at which this occurs is 55.
 When there is more than a 55 point rating advantage in either direction, we should strictly predict in favor of the higher rated player.
 However, there is a dataset of close to 5000 games for which this prediction method performs worse than guessing "white always wins", and therefore should be switched out for another algorithm
 ```